gabimarti/Demons-eye-keylogger/README_users_github.txt

+Why are two users contributing to the project on GitHub?

 Just don't make distinctions if the updates are from the user "gabimarti" or "foratnegre".
 I'm myself. :)

-They are stupid tests that I have done, since when developing and testing from different equipment (up to 3), I create an alternate user in GitHub to verify the operation of the version control.
+The first reason was to test the operation of GitHub with several users and see how the commits worked.
+Here are many stupid tests that have simply helped me to experiment and understand how version control worked.

+The second reason is that the keylogger has been developed mainly within a virtual machine.
+And in this virtual machine I have not used any personal account, since in addition to the development of the keylogger, I have done other tests with malware and other cybersecurity issues.
+So as a precaution, connections to GitHub were made with a different account.